-A Damage Assessor will perform a damage assessment complete with photos and a written report to confirm and assess damage to the property.
-If disaster-related damage to the property cannot be confirmed by the damage assessment and the applicant is unable to provide documentation to reasonably confirm damage, the property will be deemed ineligible for assistance.
+A Damage Assessor will perform a Damage Repair Verification complete with photos and a written report to confirm and assess repairs to the property.
+If disaster-related damage and repairs to the property cannot be confirmed by the Damage Repair Verification and the applicant is unable to provide documentation to reasonably confirm damage and repairs, the property will be deemed ineligible for assistance.